wandb/mcp-server/README.md

 ### Python code sandbox
 - **`execute_sandbox_code_tool`** Execute Python code in secure, isolated sandbox environments, either a hosted E2B sandbox or a local Pyodide sandbox, WebAssembly-based execution that uses Deno to isolate execution from the host system (inspired by [Pydantic AI's Run Python MCP](https://ai.pydantic.dev/mcp/run-python/)).
 See sandbox setup instructions above.

+  **Sandbox Behavior:**
+  - **E2B**: Maintains a single persistent sandbox instance during the MCP server session.
+Files written in one execution are available in subsequent executions.
+The sandbox is automatically terminated when the server stops.
+Default E2B sandbox lifetime is 15 minutes of inactivity (configurable via `E2B_SANDBOX_TIMEOUT_SECONDS`), but is kept alive by code executions.
+  - **Pyodide**: Maintains a persistent Pyodide environment for the lifetime of the MCP server.
+Files written in one execution are available in subsequent executions.
+The Pyodide process is initialized when the server starts and terminates when the server stops.

+  **File Operations:**
+  - Both sandboxes support standard Python file I/O operations
+  - Query results from `query_wandb_tool` and `query_weave_traces_tool` can be automatically saved as json files in the sandbox if the LLM passes a filename to `save_filename` to the tool call
+  - Use the `save_filename` parameter to save results: `save_filename="my_data.json"`
+  - Files are saved to `/tmp/` directory in the sandbox

 ### Saving Analysis
 - **`create_wandb_report_tool`** Creates a new W&B Report with markdown text and HTML-rendered visualizations.
   Provides a permanent, shareable document for saving analysis findings and generated charts.